 - Explore the types of acts considered right and those often considered wrong and the reasons why they are considered so (VCECD002)

 An animal encounter is used as a provocation for students to understand the experience from the viewpoint of the animal, to recognise animal sentience, to encourage emotional connection with animals, and to promote respect for animals and their habitats

 Children will become a Wild Explorer for the day, learning about what makes animals special and meeting many along the way.

-Wild Explorers hear a story from our zoo-based teachers, have the chance to meet an animal up close and explore the zoo, searching for the hidden Wild Explorer boxes to unlock the secrets of what makes our animals so special.
+Wild Explorers have the chance to meet an animal up close and explore the zoo to discover what makes our animals so special.
 Guided discussions, animal encounters and inquiry learning help students understand where these animals live, what they eat and how we can care for them and their habitats.